Alberdi/assorted/README.md

       @ @     @ @     @ @     @ @
      @   @   @   @   @   @   @   @
     @ @ @ @ @ @ @ @ @ @ @ @ @ @ @ @

+## whereami.py

+"WHERE AM I D:" is a small game I did in 0 hours for the [0h Game Jam](http://0hgame.eu/) 2012.
+Made in Python with the help of the lovely [libtcod](http://doryen.eptalys.net/libtcod/).

+Move yourself with the arrow keys.
+When you think you know where you are point the cursor and press spacebar (clicking was throwing me a Segmentation fault error and I did not have time to fix it).
+You can exit at (almost) anytime with the escape key.

+You can get a ready to play Linux version [here](https://github.com/downloads/Alberdi/assorted/whereami-LINUX.tar.gz).